 In general, it appears that the concentrations of many of the compounds of interest are dropping since the inception of the NATTS program in Grand Junction.
-The study will continue in 2014, as one of the major goals is to run the site long term, for comparison of the mean concentrations for each pollutant during the first three years to the means for successive three year intervals, and this is not yet possible for PAHs.
+The study will continue in 2015, as one of the major goals is to run the site long term, for comparison of the mean concentrations for each pollutant during the first three years to the means for successive three year intervals.
 Calculation of the three year average concentrations to date has shown a decrease in the majority of the concentrations of the compounds of interest.
-Three successive three year averages have been able to be calculated to this point, and the numbers indicate that concentration values for many of the compounds of interest are dropping.
+Three successive three year averages have been able to be calculated for all but the PAH compounds, and the numbers indicate that concentration values for many of the compounds of interest are dropping.
+Only two successive three year averages can be calculated for the PAHs.
+The majority of those compounds show a decreasing trend.